Best 3-year variable mortgage rates

 Jamie David, Sr. Director of Marketing and Mortgages

 Mortgages in Canada come in all shapes and sizes - just like Canadians!
 While that's great for potential homeowners, it can also make comparing mortgages confusing.
 Our goal is to make it simple to compare mortgage rates, terms, and conditions, to empower you to make the best choice.
 Read on to learn more about 3-year variable-rate mortgages, one of the more flexible options in the mortgage market.

-- Mortgage rate fluctuates over 3-year term
+- Mortgage rate fluctuates over a 3-year term

 - 3-year variable mortgage rates follow the prime lending rate

-3-year variable mortgage rate defined
+3-year variable mortgage rate explained

 Comparing 3-year variable mortgage rates

 Variable mortgage rates expose you to changes in interest rates and, thus, in your mortgage payments.
 If market rates fluctuate, you will be charged the difference in interest applied to your mortgage principal.
 Further, if your mortgage payments are structured so you pay a fixed amount every month – with rate changes altering the interest and principal portions – then your mortgage payment schedule may also be affected.